 Another major con to breast augmentation with fat transfer is that patients are at risk of fat necrosis.
 Basically, fat necrosis is fat cell death caused by a lack of oxygenated blood during the transfer process.
 These dead fat cells can create lumps in the breast tissue that look and feel similar to breast cancer lumps.
 Sometimes the fat necrosis lumps can resolve on their own.
 Still, the safest option is to visit your doctor and develop a treatment plan.

 Fat Transfer Breast Augmentation FAQs

-Does a Fat Transfer to Breast Last?
+How Long Does a Fat Transfer Breast Augmentation Last?

 Once the fat settles and develops new blood vessels, the healing process is complete and the effects should be permanent.
 It is important to remember, though, that since this is merely the transfer of fat cells, these fat cells can change over time.
 With the fluctuations of weight in other areas of the body, your breast size may also fluctuate.
 This does not mean that the cells have died, but rather that your body is changing.

 What is the Cost of a Fat Transfer Breast Augmentation?